 Some of the windows on the main block have a hood detail that matches the entry in complexity and uniqueness.
 A heavily turned and incised, engaged ‘drop’ starts the hood just above the level of the parting rail.
 This carries a flat pad that is rather thick from which the elements of the hood spring.
 Those elements are starting from the window and working out

 - a second flat spacer offset to create a reveal

 - a flat molding with a rounded outer edge projecting about 4″ from the wall

-All in all, a very complex molding that must create a myriad of shadows.
-Above the upper windows is an architrave with a rope molding and diamond stud strip as primary elements.
+All in all, a very complex molding that creates a myriad of shadows.
+Above the upper windows is an architrave with rope molding and a diamond stud strip as primary elements.

 The home would see the usual ebb and flow of ownership over the next 30 years with owners including the former Mark Stimson Associates Realtors.
 By the late 80’s it was owned and operated by an apartment management company.
 In 1993 the property was foreclosed on by Peoples Heritage Bank.
 The bank sold it to a couple from Scarborough who in 2002 sold it to another property management company.
 That company, which no longer exists, converted the home to condominiums and started selling them in late 2002.
 There are 4 units in the building.